Fact Sheet 550

 Some side effects become worse if the drug is taken on an empty stomach.
 Others may increase if the drug is taken with fatty food or drink such as whole milk.

 Each medication comes with information on its most common side effects.
 Don’t assume that you will get every side effect that’s listed!
-Most people have only minor side effects when they take their ARVs.
+Most people have few or only minor side effects when they take their ARVs as directed.

 - Talk to your health care provider about what side effects to expect.
 Ask when you should get medical attention because a side effect goes on too long, or has gotten severe.